xcnt/cname-record-setter/README.md

 There is an example configuration file to run the [application on Kubernetes](kube/deployment.yaml).
 The docker image is also publicly available on [docker hub](https://hub.docker.com/r/xcnt/cname-record-setter).
+The `stable` tag refers to the latest build in the master branch.
+Otherwise all iamges are published with teh branch and the git commit id if a pin to a specific version is required.